 The Company is subject to interest rate risk on its fixed and floating rate debt.
 The Company periodically uses interest rate hedging products to modify risk from interest rate fluctuations.
 The Company has historically altered its fixed/floating rate mix based upon anticipated cash flows from operations relative to the Company's overall financial condition.
 Sensitivity analyses are performed to review the impact on the Company's financial position and coverage of various interest rate movements.
 The counterparties to these interest rate hedging arrangements are major financial institutions with which the Company also has other financial relationships.
 The Company did not have any interest rate hedging products as of December 28, 2008.
 The Company generally maintains between 40% and 60% of total borrowings at variable interest rates after taking into account all of the interest rate hedging activities.
-While this is the target range for the percentage of total borrowings at variable interest rates, the financial position of the Company and market conditions may result in strategies outside of this range at certain points in time.
+While this is the target range for the percentage of total borrowings at variable interest rates after taking interest of this range at certain points in time.
 Approximately 6.3% of the Company's debt and capital lease obligations of \$669.1 million as of December 28, 2008 was subject to changes in short-term interest rates.